sinchansj/weather-extension/README.md

-# Weather App with Wind Visualization
+# Wind Visualization Layer - Feature Proposal

-A modern weather application featuring interactive wind pattern visualization on maps.
+A prototype implementation of a wind pattern visualization layer for integration with the existing weather application.

-## Overview
+## Proposal Overview

-This project implements a weather application with a focus on visualizing wind patterns across geographic regions.
-The current implementation features a simulated wind flow visualization layer that renders directional arrows on a Google Maps interface.
+This project demonstrates a proof-of-concept wind visualization feature that could enhance the existing weather application.
+It uses the same technology stack (Vue.js and Google Maps) to ensure seamless integration with the current codebase.

-## Features
+## Feature Capabilities

-- Interactive map interface using Google Maps API
+- Interactive wind flow visualization overlay on Google Maps
-- Dynamic wind arrow visualization that responds to map interactions (pan/zoom)
+- Dynamic arrow rendering that responds to map interactions (pan/zoom)
 - Smooth loading transitions with loading indicators
 - Configurable arrow density and visual styling
 - Responsive design that adapts to different screen sizes

-## Technology Stack
+## Technology Alignment

-- Vue.js 3 with Composition API
+- Built with Vue.js 3 using Composition API (matching existing app)
-- Google Maps JavaScript API
+- Leverages the Google Maps JavaScript API already in use
-- HTML Canvas for rendering wind patterns
+- Uses HTML Canvas for efficient rendering of wind patterns

-## Current Implementation
+## Current Implementation Details

 The wind visualization layer currently:

 - Renders directional arrows on a canvas overlay
-- Uses a mathematical model based on sine waves to simulate wind patterns
+- Uses a mathematical model to simulate wind patterns (placeholder for real data)
 - Adjusts arrow density based on screen size and zoom level
 - Handles map interaction events (drag, zoom) with appropriate loading states
 - Maintains consistent arrow density across different zoom levels

-The wind flow direction is currently simulated using mathematical functions rather than real-world data.
-This provides a visual demonstration of the rendering approach while the API integration strategy is being developed.
+## Integration Considerations

+The prototype currently uses simulated wind data.
+For full implementation, I would need guidance on:

+- Accessing the weather API endpoints used in the main application
+- Understanding the data format of wind information from your API sources
+- Strategy for handling API requests at different zoom levels

+## Development Status

+This feature prototype demonstrates the visualization approach with simulated data.
+I'm seeking input from the development team on the API integration strategy before proceeding with the implementation using real-world data.

+## Questions for Discussion

+- What is the recommended strategy for handling different zoom levels (level of detail)?
+- Should we use client-side interpolation or fetch new data on zoom/pan events?
+- What are appropriate data refresh rates and caching strategies?
+- Are there any performance constraints we should consider for large datasets?
+- What's the best approach for normalizing wind data from your existing APIs?

-## Setup Instructions
+## Demo Setup

+To review this feature prototype:

-1. Clone the repository
+1. Clone this repository
 2. Install dependencies:
    ```
    npm install